-Using 21 hours of raw data Dr Barry, co-lead author Mike Wilensky, from the University of Washington in the US, and colleagues explored new techniques to refine analysis and exclude consistent sources of signal contamination, including ultra-faint interference generated by radio broadcasts on Earth.
+Using 21 hours of raw data Dr. Barry, co-lead author Mike Wilensky, from the University of Washington in the US, and colleagues explored new techniques to refine the analysis and exclude consistent sources of signal contamination, including ultra-faint interference generated by radio broadcasts on Earth.

 The result was a level of precision that significantly reduced the range in which the EoR may have begun, pulling in constraints by almost an order of magnitude.

 “We can’t really say that this paper gets us closer to precisely dating the start or finish of the EoR, but it does rule out some of the more extreme models,” says Professor Trott.